 Kim and her husband Peter's three children have all been raised to be fully bilingual in Spanish and English.
 Kim and Peter's combined family heritage give their children the distinction of being tri-cultural (Japanese-Mexican-Bolivian).
 Kim's personal search for a quality preschool experience in Spanish for her own children led her to begin Las Mañanitas.

 Patricia Flores is a native of El Salvador who comes from a family of professional educators and has herself many years of experience working with young children.
 She holds a California Early Childhood Teachers Permit and is working toward receiving her Early Child Site Supervisor Permit from SF City College.
 Prior to coming to Las Mañanitas, Patricia worked for SF Head Start Programs.
-As a founding Las Mañanitas teacher, this is her eleventh year as part of the Las Mañanitas teaching team.
+As a founding Las Mañanitas teacher, this is her thirteenth year as part of the Las Mañanitas teaching team.